One of the things we hear most frequently is "I have a VPN. I'm anonymous."

 Similarly, by monitoring all inbound traffic, we can stop corporations and hackers from transmitting code to our devices and spying on us, consuming bandwidth and slowing down our computers.

-Winston was built as new type of security device, one which combines a firewall, antivirus, VPN and much more to eliminate as much nonconsensual data collection as possible.
+Winston was built as new type of security device, one which combines a firewall, decentralized VPN and much more to eliminate as much nonconsensual data collection as possible.